-A strong immune system is essential for survival.
+powerfulImmune SystemEssential to survival.
 In our daily life, we are bound to encounter various pathogens, including viruses, bacteria and even parasites.
 In some cases, these pathogens come into contact with our external skin.
-In other cases, we use our respiratory system to absorb these pathogens into the body.
+In other cases, we use the respiratory system in the body and absorb nutrients to resist their adverse effects.

 WHAT IS IMMUNE SYSTEM, AND WHY DO I NEED TO STRENGTHEN IT?